bshepherdson/fcc/README.md

 General conditions, in the same order as Section 4.1.2.

-- When a name is neither a valid definition name nor a valid number, the error message `*** Unrecognized word: xyz` is written to the standard error stream.
+- A *name* is neither a valid definition name nor a valid number during text interpretation (3.4)
+    - The error message `*** Unrecognized word: xyz` is written to the standard error stream.
+- A definition name exceeded the maximum length allowed (3.3.1.2)
     - When a definition name is too long (more than 255 bytes) it might be considered immediate or hidden wrongly.
 Results will be unpredictable.
-    - TODO: That could be checked.
+    - TODO: This error case could be checked and reported nicely.
+- Addressing a region not listed in 3.3.3 Data space
     - Addressing outside the data space might work normally, might segfault (or similar) or might do something else (bus errors, maybe).
+    - In other words, memory accesses are native system memory accesses, and trigger system errors.
+- Argument type incompatible with the specified input parameter (3.1)
     - Types are not checked, and most types (eg. flags) are cell-sized integers.
-  Passing wrong types therefore might result in odd behavior, but not in a checked type error.
+    - Passing wrong types therefore might result in odd behavior, but not in a checked type error.
+- Attempting to obtain the execution token of a definition with undefined interpretation semantics
-- Asking for the `xt` of a word without interpretation semantics generally will return an `xt`, but executing it will be ambiguous.
+    - Asking for the `xt` of a word without interpretation semantics generally will return an `xt`, but executing it will be an ambiguous condition (probably a segfault).
+- Dividing by zero
     - Dividing by zero will cause a system exception and exit FCC.
     - TODO: Catch and handle that more gracefully, probably by `QUIT`ting.
+- Insufficient data-stack space or return-stack space (stack overflow)
     - Stack overflows might cause a segfault (or similar) but might also overwrite other memory.
+- Insufficient space for loop-control parameters
     - Loop-control parameters are on the return stack, so see above.
+- Insufficient space in the dictionary
     - The dictionary headers and data space are the same block.
 The portable C version `malloc()`s 4 megabytes by default; overflowing it will probably cause a segfault or similar.
+    - TODO: Make `ALLOT` check this condition and allocate more space when possible.
+- Interpreting a word with undefined interpretation semantics
-- Interpreting a word with undefined interpretation semantics (like `IF` or `WHILE`) will usually consume and/or add junk on the stack, may read or write memory unpredictably, and therefore may cause a segfault.
+    - Interpreting a word with undefined interpretation semantics (like `IF` or `WHILE`) will usually consume and/or add junk on the stack, and may read or write memory unpredictably, and therefore may cause a segfault.
+- Modifying the contents of the input buffer or a string literal (3.3.3.4, 3.3.3.5)
     - Modifying the input buffer is not formally supported, but it will work as one would expect: the edited text is what gets parsed.
 Likewise, editing string literals should work sanely, though it's not formally supported.
+- Overflow of a pictured numeric output string
     - Pictured numeric output uses data space after `HERE`, so overflow is unlikely (and described above).
+- Parsed string overflow
     - Parsed strings are dynamically allocated by `readline`, so overflow there is usually impossible (other than exhausting the system RAM).
-A maximum of 256 bytes of each input line are copied to the parse buffer, so no overflow is possible there.
+A maximum of 256 bytes of each input line are copied to the Forth parse buffer, so no overflow is possible there.
+- Producing a result out of range
     - Out-of-range results are treated like any arithmetic overflow.
+Usually that means the result is truncated to fit in a cell.
+- Reading from an empty data stack or return stack (stack underflow)
+    - Not checked.
+Might return nonsense results, or might cause a segfault.

 - `:` checks that the definition name has nonzero length, and outputs `*** Colon definition with no name` to standard error if a 0 length is found. `CREATE` and others do not check, and will compile a word with a 0-length name, which